Boudoir Photography: Poses, Accessories, and Tips

 Another great pose for a shy model is to inform her not to look at the camera and to instead look down and out of the shot.
 Sometimes lessening eye contact is just what the model needs to feel a little more confident and comfortable.

-Finally, shy models work really well with implied nudity so long as they are comfortable with it.
+Finally, shy models work really well with implied nudity so long as they are comfortable with nude positions.
 Have her strip down and cover up with a sheet, a shirt or a pillow.
 A timid face matches implied nude shots very well, so it won't feel at all unnatural.

 Photo by razyph via iStock